-NOTE: Students will be required to buy a pattern, sewing supplies and fabric for their projects.
+NOTE: Students will be required to purchase their own pattern, sewing supplies and fabric for their projects.

-Textiles 10 (MTXT-10-2) 2 credits Prerequisite(s): None
+Textiles 10 (MTXT-10-2) 4 credits \

 This course provides an interactive environment where students combine creativity with sewing skills.
 It is for students who have no previous sewing courses or those who want to develop their sewing skills.
-The students' first project will be a hoody where they will learn to sew more efficiently, successfully and creatively as they construct a professional looking garment.
-A self-directed design project will allow students to explore and express their creative side as they produce custom made clothing or other unique DIY textiles items.
+The students' first project will be a hoody where they will learn to sew more efficiently, successfully and creatively as they construct a professional-looking garment.
+A self-directed design project will allow students to explore and express their creative side as they produce custom-made clothing or other unique DIY textiles items.

 NOTE: Students will be required to purchase sewing supplies and fabric for their projects.

-Textiles 11 (MTXT-11) 4 credits Prerequisite(s): None
+Textiles 11 (MTXT-11) 4 credits \